-King Kolbakr and his fellow wights are resistant to most forms of mundane damage.
-With their Damage Resistance they only take half damage from bludgeoning, piercing, and slashing attacks that are not silvered.
-Furthermore, their supernatural durability means they can only be permanently killed by silver or Djúprkaldr, King Kolbakr's ancient and god-blessed sword.
+King Kolbakr and his fellow wights are resistant to most forms of mundane damage, taking half damage from weapons that are not silvered.
+Furthermore, their supernatural durability means they can only be permanently killed by silver or Djúprkaldr, King Kolbakr's gods-blessed sword.

-Since the PCs are unlikely to have silver weapons, there are four locations to find it in this adventure.
+Since the PCs are unlikely to own silver weapons, there are four locations to find it in this adventure.
 First, Queen Lopthæna's spear is coated in silver; it can be seized or stolen from her.
 She also keeps a wooden box full of silver coins in her shelter, leftover from Drængr Thar's raid.
-She knows the wights dislikes silver and removed it from the lodge.
+She knows the wights dislike silver and removed it from the lodge.
 There are also three silver rings in the barrow that can be melted down.
 Finally, the troll has some silver in his belly, the result of eating one of Drængr Thar's treasure-laden men.

 To melt down silver, PCs need to create a roaring hot fire, at least double the temperature of typical campfire.
-This requires player cleverness or a DC 12 WIS (SURVIVAL or WORLD-WISE) check.
-Next, a DC 14 DEX (SMITH'S TOOLS) check is required to coat a blade.
+This requires an appropriate outdoorsman character class or player cleverness.
+Next, a Dex check is required to coat a blade.
 A failure wastes an appropriate amount of silver.
 The rings in the barrow or the coins in the troll's stomach is enough to coat two knives or spear-tips; the stash of coins in Lopthæna's shelter is enough to coat three larger weapons, such as axes or swords.
-If the PCs are woefully unlucky, it's suggested that the DM add a silver weapon elsewhere in the adventure, perhaps in Lopthæna's shelter, or buried in the troll's skull from a battle years ago!
+If the PCs are woefully unlucky, it's suggested that the GM add a silver weapon elsewhere in the adventure, perhaps in Lopthæna's shelter, or buried in the troll's skull from a battle years ago!